mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

       * Click _Confirm_

    * In the file window that appears:

-      * Select the file transfer USB device as where to store the transaction file.
-      * Enter a name for your file.
-The file will be saved with a .tx extenstion.
+      * Press _Save slatepack_ and specify the file located at your USB device.
       * Click _Save_

    * Eject the file transfer USB device.